Jaafar-Wannous/Poll-App/README.md

 # Poll Application

-A Laravel-based Poll Application designed to create and manage polls dynamically using **Livewire**.
-This project highlights the power of PHP-driven interactivity without relying on JavaScript frameworks.
+A Laravel-based Poll Application designed to create and manage polls dynamically using **Livewire**
 ## Features

 ### 1. **Poll Creation**